Pivot Points are not Accurate or are Different

-- Pivot Points Accuracy with Volume, Number of Trades, Range, Reversal, Renko, Delta Volume, Price Changes Bars
+- Pivot Points Accuracy with Number of Trades, Volume, Range, Reversal, Renko, Delta Volume, Price Change, Point and Figure Bars

 This help topic discusses the reasons why the Daily Pivot Point values are different compared to another source or between users.
 Solutions are provided.

 This help topic primarily applies to Daily Pivot Points.
-The Pivot Points Accuracy with Volume, Number of Trades, Range, Reversal, Renko, Delta Volume, Price Changes Bars applies to the Pivot Points - Daily and Pivot Points - Variable Period studies.
+The Pivot Points Accuracy with Number of Trades, Volume, Range, Reversal, Renko, Delta Volume, Price Change, Point and Figure Bars applies to the Pivot Points - Daily and Pivot Points - Variable Period studies.